 - Money market funds

-Of course, as with any investment, the riskier the asset class, the higher the returns you have the potential to reap.
-Particularly during your younger years, it’s usually good to fund your account largely with stocks, mutual funds or ETFs that invest in stocks.
+Of course, the riskier the asset class, the higher the returns you have the potential to reap.
+Particularly during your younger years, it’s usually good to fund your account largely with stocks.
+In addition to mutual funds or ETFs that invest in stocks.
 As you get closer to retirement, it often makes sense to shift into the less risky assets like corporate bonds or treasuries.

 Traditional vs. Roth

 So which is the better account to use for retirement: a traditional or a Roth IRA?

 The truth is, everyone’s situation is different.
 In some instances, one makes more sense than the other.
 In other cases, you might benefit from both accounts together.

 I checked in with The Oxford Club’s Chief Income Expert and Editor of Wealthy Retirement Marc Lichtenfeld on which account he preferred.
 Here are his thoughts:

 The most attractive feature of a Roth IRA is that your withdrawals are tax-free.
 And who doesn’t love tax-free income?
 However, you’ve already paid taxes on the contributions.
 And if you’re deciding between contributing to a Roth versus a traditional IRA, remember that contributions to a traditional IRA can lower your taxable income.